What Are the Best-known Post-Impressionist Paintings?

 Where Do We Come From?
 What Are We?
 Where Are We Going? by Paul Gauguin, 1897.
 Source: Wikimedia Commons

-By the time French artist Paul Gauguin made this monumental artwork, he had already left behind his life in Paris for the tropical climate of Martinique.
+By the time French artist Paul Gauguin made this monumental artwork, he had already left behind his life in Paris for the tropical climate of Tahiti.
 Painted onto heavy duty sackcloth, this vast, panoramic scene depicts humans and animals enmeshed in a complex narrative sequence which meditates on the true meaning of life, asking questions without giving away any answers.
-In the distance, Gauguin paints the volcanic mountains and sea of Martinique, exploring how the lush environment can become a dream-like backdrop for symbolic, allegorical stories to play out.
+In the distance, Gauguin paints the volcanic mountains and sea of Tahiti, exploring how the lush environment can become a dream-like backdrop for symbolic, allegorical stories to play out.

 This was the largest painting Gauguin would ever paint, and it demonstrates his commitment to exploring symbolic, emotive subject matter, while still having one foot tentatively balanced in the camp of observed realism.